 Embodied Healing: Trauma-Informed Yoga and Meditation for Sexual Assault Suvivors

 The Breathe Network’s course, Embodied Healing: Trauma-Informed Yoga and Meditation for Sexual Assault Survivors, is co-taught by a team of 16 instructors, all of whom are seasoned professionals in the realms of trauma, psychology, sexual assault, yoga and meditation.
 We have designed this course to be an accessible and empowering way for survivors to embark upon or deepen their healing through sustainable and holistic practices.

-Note: Equity Pricing/Sliding-Scale Rates are available for this course upon request.
-We will prioritize access for Black, Indigenous, People of Color, LGBTQIA, Disabled and Low Income survivors.
+*Equity Pricing is available for this course upon request.
+We will prioritize access for Black, Indigenous, and other Survivors of Color.
 Please contact Molly at: email@example.com with your request.

 Deepen your healing journey with our thoughtfully curated and experiential course on trauma-informed yoga and meditation.
 We have created this course in a way that is sensitive to the unique vulnerabilities of survivors while also honoring and amplifying their tremendous strength.

 You’ll learn about trauma-informed yoga and meditation from a variety of lenses and instructors, and that learning will be bookended with an accessible introduction to cutting-edge insights on stress and resilience physiology, managing triggers and flashbacks, self-care, and more.

 Beginning to work with somatic/body-based practices like yoga and meditation can feel vulnerable, and this course allows you to participate from the comfort of your own home and at your own pace.
 You can move along with us each week, or you can take your time to digest and integrate the materials over a period of months.

 This course will support you in nurturing the nonlinear journey of sexual assault recovery by inviting your body and mind as partners in that process.

 What’s included in this online course: